jennxsierra/postal-service-webapp/README.md

 # Postal Service Web Application

+> [!NOTE]
+> This application was created for educational purposes and is not intended for production use.
+It does not implement security features or backend functionality.

+This project is a web application for managing postal packages created for [CMPS2232] Object Oriented Programming.
+It implements languages and tools learned in [CMPS2212] GUI Programming.
+These include **TypeScript**, **Node.js**, **Express**, and **EJS**.

-This project is a web application for managing postal packages.
-It allows users to create, view, update, and remove packages.
-The application also includes features for generating barcodes and calculating shipping costs.
+In short, the application allows users to create, view, update, and remove packages.
+It also includes features for generating barcodes and calculating shipping costs that are integrated into the application.

 ## Assumptions